-Though there is little evidence to support it, some doctors suggest blood clotting medications.
+Though there’s little evidence to support it, some doctors suggest taking blood clotting medications.
 Extra folate supplementation may also be recommended.

 The MTHFR gene mutation inhibits the way the body processes folic acid and other important B vitamins.
-Changing up supplementation of this nutrient is a potential focus in countering its effects.
+Changing the supplementation of this nutrient is a potential focus in countering its effects.

 Folic acid is actually a man-made version of folate, a naturally occurring nutrient found in foods.
 Taking the bioavailable form of folate — methylated folate — may help your body absorb it more readily.

-Most people are encouraged to take a multivitamin that contains at least 0.4 milligrams of folate or folic acid each day.
-Pregnant women are not encouraged to switch prenatal vitamins or care based on their MTHFR status alone.
-This means taking the standard dose of 0.6 milligrams of folate daily.
+Most people are encouraged to take a multivitamin that contains at least 0.4 milligrams of folic acid each day.

 Women with a history of neural tube defects should speak with their doctor for specific recommendations.